SCE Board meetings are open to Observers and we welcome all expressions of interest in joining our Board. See more information on the role here

 James holds a degree and MSc in environmental science, policy and technology.
 His career is in large-scale renewable energy and currently he is Project Director for JBM Solar Projects and Director of the Reformia. consultancy.
 Previous roles have included commercial director of Public Power Solutions and director of the Clean-Tech consultancy.
 James has joined SCE to put communities at the heart of the new energy paradigm.

 Michael and his wife Yvonne moved to Salisbury in 2009.
 He was a chartered accountant for around thirty years in Cambridgeshire.
 He was elected the City Council’s first ever Green Councillor here and served for four years in the role, achieving solar pv panels on the roof of the Guildhall, among other initiatives.
 He pursues many activities in retirement besides SCE including chess and walking.
 He is a member of St Thomas’ Church.

-Tim Rowe, Member and Advisor
+Dr Chris Cochrane, Member and Advisor

 Chris Cochrane attended Bishop Wordworth’s School from 1956, and won its physics prize in his final year.
 Having joined the RAF as an officer cadet, he gained a BSc (Hons) in aeronautical engineering, served as an engineering officer on Vulcan bombers, and then as a signals officer in the Maldives and on the Anguilla Operation.

 Chris joined Marconi Space Systems, Portsmouth, in 1982.
 During a posting to Whitehall, he was awarded a PhD by Imperial College for research of the topography of Venus by radar stereogrammetry.